This post walks you through the steps to install Helm on different platforms and shows you how to verify the installation using Helm charts.

 - The Kubernetes cluster API endpoint should be reachable from the machine you are running helm.

-- Authenticate the cluster using kubectl and it should have cluster-admin permissions.
+- You should be able to authenticate to the cluster using kubectl, and your user should have cluster-admin permissions

 I recommend this method if you are setting up a test environment in your local workstation or a server.
 For project requirements, please follow the binary installation of the specific version that is explained in the next section.